ovh/docs/pages/web_cloud/domains/dns_zone_records/guide.en-ie.md

 >> **T**ransport **L**ayer **S**ecurity **A**uthentification <br><br>
 >> Used to fill in the fingerprint of an SSL/TLS certificate.

-#### Special use case: the use of CNAME records <a name="cnameusecase"></a>
+#### Special use case: CNAME records <a name="cnameusecase"></a>

 Some users create DNS zones directly for a domain’s subdomain (for example, *subdomain-with-its-own-DNS-zone.domain.tld*).
 The rule specified earlier in the "CNAME" tab of the “[pointer records](#pointer-records)” section will then also apply in this scenario.

-Since the DNS zone is created for the subdomain (in our example *subdomain-with-its-own-DNS-zone.domain.tld*), the subdomain is then considered a fully-fledged domain in its DNS zone.
+Since the DNS zone is created for the subdomain (in our example *subdomain-with-its-own-DNS-zone.domain.tld*), the subdomain is then considered a fully qualified domain name in its DNS zone.

 As a result, in this specific case, you will not be able to create a CNAME record for *subdomain-with-its-own-DNS-zone.domain.tld* in the DNS zone you have created for it.
 However, you can create CNAME records, such as *subdomain.subdomain-with-its-own-DNS-zone.domain.tld* or *xxx.subdomain-with-its-own-DNS-zone.domain.tld*.